What Is Lewy Body Dementia?

 - The hippocampus, which is essential to forming new memories

-- The midbrain, including the substantia nigra, which is involved in movement
+- The midbrain and basal ganglia, which are involved in movement

 - The brain stem, which is important in regulating sleep and maintaining alertness